davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 All of the initial setup being complete, the package metadata is deployed next.

 Two elements of the build org are aimed at runtime dependencies: Permission Set and Permission Set License assignments, and unpackaged metadata (the confusingly-named member `unpackaged-metadata-package.zip`).
 We know that these items are deployed after the package metadata, because we cannot use unpackaged metadata to satisfy references in the 2GP package itself.
-(TODO: explicate)
+(We demonstrated this in Part 1.5).

 Apex tests are always run before a package is uploaded, unless an option such as Skip Validation is used.
 This takes place next.